sonyphoebeb/Angular-projects/README.md

 Structural directives change the layout of the DOM by adding, removing, or manipulating elements.

-<h4> 🧩 1. *ngIf </h4>
+<h4> 🧩 ngIf </h4>

 Conditionally adds or removes elements from the DOM.

     Example: Displaying a message only when a variable is true.

-<h4> 🌀 2. *ngFor </h4>
+<h4> 🌀 ngFor </h4>

 Repeats a portion of the HTML for each item in an array.

     Example: Rendering a list of students, products, or tasks dynamically.

-<h4> 🔄 3. *ngSwitch </h4>
+<h4> 🔄 ngSwitch </h4>

 Displays one element from multiple choices based on a condition.

     Example: Showing a different message or UI section based on user selection.

 <h3> 2 – Attribute Directives </h3>